qrzn23/min/wip/magick/content.md

-unmistakeable as the efifects of chloroform; in evocation, the spirit called forth must be at least as visible and tangible as the heaviest vapoursj in divination, the answer must be as precise as a scientific thesis, and as accurate as an audit ; in meditation, the results must read like a specialistes report of a classical case.
+unmistakeable as the efifects of chloroform; in evocation, the spirit called forth must be at least as visible and tangible as the heaviest vapoursj in divination, the answer must be as precise as a scientific thesis, and as accurate as an audit; in meditation, the results must read like a specialistes report of a classical case.

 By such methods, the A .'.
 A intends to make occult science